miku/unplugged/README.md

 > **Your wackiest idea will probably (1) work and (2) take 30 minutes to code.**

-Also, self-hosted, with tool support:
+Also, self-hosted, quantized, with tool support:

 * gpt-oss:20b, gpt-oss:120b
 * qwen3-vl